Home About Free Downloads Register Help Videos More Stuff Site Map

 10/20/10 18:05 1180 0:10 0:25

-Check out another of my Nexrad real-time runoff comparisons for Central Valley California at my web page RunoffComparisonsBigCrCA.aspx. and in Arizona RunoffAZ.aspx ...if you got the stomach.
+Check out another of my Nexrad real-time runoff comparisons for Central Valley California at my web page RunoffComparisonsBigCrCA.aspx. and in Arizona RunoffAZ.aspx ...they get better at the end.

 Also as a way to evaluate the NEXRAD rainfall 5-minute record and put the blame where it belongs, runoff for hypothedical 1 square mile basins are now computed for both the tipping bucket and Nexrad rainfall record at some of the point rainfall comparison sites here.
 This elimanates any actual basin characteristcs and shows the effect of only the difference in rainfall records on a hypothetical runoff sequence.